ZakaHaceCosas/FuckingNode/docs/manual/usage.md

 The `hard` level does the previous (unless using `hard-only`), plus cleans global caches.
 This will make the most sense for `pnpm` user, which is known for it's global module cache, however cleaning is made for all package managers.

-!!! warning
+!!! warning "Regarding npm's cache"
     As `npm` itself warns you when cache cleaning manually, it will make `npm` even slower than what it already is next time you use it.
 Our recommendation is simple: to use `pnpm` as your default package manager.
 Don't remove `npm`, though, as compatibility issues may appear.

 We recommend running `normal` cleanups in a mid-frequent basis, and `hard` cleanups two or three times a month.
 That's our recommendation, of course.
 Do whatever you please with your PC.

 The `maxim` level does what the previous levels do (unless using `hard-only`), and also the removes `node_modules` directory (forcing you to reinstall dependencies next time you want to code).

-!!! tip Why does maxim even exist?
+!!! tip "Why does maxim even exist?"
     For average use, it is discouraged.
 However, in some cases, it can be useful, as our registered record is of **11 recovered gigabytes storage after using this cleanup** (yes, eleven).
 So, for example, if you needed to download a particularly big file and completely forgot your drive is almost full, this command will free up a particularly big chunk of your hard drive.

 ---